Wilton Speight: 2017 season

-Speight entered training camp in a quarterback competition against redshirt senior O'Korn and redshirt freshman Peters and additional competition from true freshman Dylan McCaffrey, redshirt sophomore Alex Malzone, and Mike Sessa.
+Speight entered training camp in a quarterback competition against redshirt senior O'Korn and redshirt freshman Brandon Peters, with additional competition from true freshman Dylan McCaffrey, redshirt sophomore Alex Malzone, and Mike Sessa.

 He won the competition and started Michigan's opener against Florida on September 2, beating the Gators 33–17.

 However, Speight endured a back injury on September 23 against Purdue, causing him to be sidelined for several weeks.

 On November 13, head coach Jim Harbaugh stated that Speight was cleared to participate in non-contact football activities.

 On November 26, 2017, Speight announced he would be transferring from Michigan to play as a graduate transfer at another school.

 UCLA

 2018 season

 On April 12, 2018, Speight announced he would be transferring to UCLA for his final year of eligibility.
-On August 30, 2018, it was announced that Speight had been named by Head Coach Chip Kelly to be the starting quarterback for the Bruins' season opener against the University of Cincinnati.
-Unfortunately, Speight suffered a back injury in the opener (an eventual 26–17 loss) and had to be replaced with true freshman Dorian Thompson-Robinson in the 2nd quarter.
+On August 30, 2018, it was announced that Speight had been named by new head coach Chip Kelly as the starting quarterback for the Bruins' season opener against Cincinnati.
+Speight suffered a back injury in the opener (an eventual 26–17 loss) and was replaced with true freshman Dorian Thompson-Robinson in the second quarter.

-Speight did not see game action again until the Bruins' matchup with the Arizona Wildcats on October 20.
-True freshman quarterback Dorian Thompson-Robinson suffered an injury in the second quarter, and Speight came in to take his place.
-Speight completed 17 of 27 passes for 204 yards, two touchdowns, and no interceptions, as the Bruins defeated the Wildcats, 31–30.
+Speight did not see game action again until the Bruins' matchup with the Arizona Wildcats on October 20, when Thompson-Robinson suffered an injury in the second quarter.
+Speight came in to take his place and completed 17 of 27 passes for 204 yards, two touchdowns, and no interceptions, as the Bruins defeated the Wildcats, 31–30.
 On November 10, Speight posted a season-high 335 yards passing and 2 touchdowns in a 31–28 loss to Arizona State.

 On November 17, Speight completed 13 of 22 passes for 166 yards, one touchdown, and one interception as UCLA defeated its crosstown rival, the USC Trojans, 34–27.
-Speight also rushed for a touchdown against the Trojans.
+He also rushed for a touchdown against the Trojans.

 Professional career

-After going undrafted in the 2019 NFL Draft, Speight signed with the San Francisco 49ers.
+After going undrafted in the 2019 NFL draft, Speight signed with the San Francisco 49ers.
 He was waived during final roster cuts on August 31, 2019.